Neisseria cinerea

 Neisseria cinerea is a commensal species grouped with the Gram-negative, oxidase-positive, and catalase-positive diplococci.
 It was first classified as Micrococcus cinereus by Alexander von Lingelsheim in 1906.
 Using DNA hybridization, N. cinerea exhibits 50% similarity to Neisseria gonorrhoeae.

 Classification

 Neisseria cinerea has been formerly classified as many other organisms, including Moraxella catarrhalis and Neisseria pseudocatarrhalis.
-It is often mistaken for N. gonorrhoeae with which it shares morphological and biochemical traits.
-Both are isolated from similar infections, including endocervical and rectal infections, neonatal conjunctivitis, and lymphadenitis.N. cinerea has even been isolated on gonococcal selective media specifically made to isolate N. gonorrhoeae.
+It is often mistaken for Neisseria gonorrhoeae with which it shares morphological and biochemical traits.
+Both are isolated from similar infections, including endocervical and rectal infections, neonatal conjunctivitis, and lymphadenitis.
+N. cinerea has even been isolated on gonococcal selective media specifically made to isolate Neisseria gonorrhoeae.

 Colony morphology

 One important difference between N. cinerea and N. gonorrhoeae is that N. cinerea is slightly more pigmented and exhibits a golden-brown rather than a pinkish-brown pigmentation.
 The average diameter of N. cinerea colonies varies, but stays around 1–2 mm.
 The colonies are convex, translucent, and glistening.
 No change occurs in the color of the media used to isolate N. cinerea before or after staining with Lugol's iodine.